gimlet-io/gimlet-documentation/src/pages/docs/ai-deployments/streamlit-with-github-actions.md

 ## Requirements

 - A Streamlit app to deploy.
 If you don't have one, fork this [repository](https://github.com/YoucefGuichi/streamlit-app) to be able to try this tutorial.
 - We assume that you already have a CI process set up to push packages to GitHub's container registry.
 In this tutorial, we'll tag images using the commit hash.
-You can check out the CI pipeline we use here [streamlit app CI pipeline](https://github.com/YoucefGuichi/streamlit-app/blob/main/.github/workflows/pipeline.yaml#L29-L38)
+You can check out the CI pipeline we use here [streamlit app CI pipeline example](https://github.com/YoucefGuichi/streamlit-app/blob/main/.github/workflows/pipeline.yaml#L29-L38)

 ## Step 1: Getting Started with Gimlet